Bella Thorne Goes Topless In Bed With Her Girlfriend & Instagram Has Questions

 “What’s her name?” another user asked.

 “Who is the new girl?!
-These couple pics are so cute!” was yet another question.
+These couple pics are so cute!” a fourth user inquired.

-While some comments simply sent love, it did seem that a marked number of the early responses left to Bella’s post were seeing users trying to debunk this girl’s identity.
+While some comments simply sent love, it did seem that a number of the early responses left on Bella’s post saw users trying to figure out the new girl’s identity.

 “WHO IS SHE OMFG,” a fan exclaimed.

-“What’s her @” seemed to follow suit.
+“What’s her @” another fan questioned.

 Countless other users asked the same question.

-The post did get a reply from Mascolo, with Bella’s boyfriend appearing to find the photo sweet, but neither Benjamin nor Bella offered any insight into the mystery lady’s name.
+The post did get a reply from Benjamin, and Bella’s boyfriend appeared to find the photo sweet.
+Neither he nor Bella offered any insight into the mystery lady’s name, however.

-Bella’s relationships have made major headlines this year.
-Towards the beginning of the year, Bella was in an open relationship with rapper Mod Sun and YouTuber Tana Mongeau.
-The relationship with both ended, with Tana moving on.
-Bella seems happy with Mascolo, although this guy is likely aware that Bella comes as pretty open-minded with her sexuality.
+Bella’s relationships have already made major headlines this year.
+Towards the beginning of the year, she was in an open relationship with rapper Mod Sun and YouTuber Tana Mongeau.
+The relationship with both ended and Tana moved on.
+Bella seems happy with Benjamin, and he is likely aware that the former Disney star comes with a pretty open mind about her sexuality.

-Bella has 21.5 million Instagram followers.
-Fans wishing to see more of the star should follow her account.
+Fans wishing to see more of Bella can follow her Instagram.